 Ranchi, the capital city of Jharkhand, has been undergoing a rapid transformation since the formation of the state.
 More and more people from the hinterland are migrating to the city in search of a better life.
 Owing to a 23% (2001-2011) surge in population, the city administration has been encountering logjams on multiple civic fronts— public transport and mobility being major concerns for the city of 1.2 million residents.

 The city’s transport system is caught in a transitional phase, with the public transport still fledgling.
 Filling in the void are unregulated intermediate public transport, such as shared auto operators.
-An ITDP India Programme report pinned the usage of share autos at 28%, whereas bus operation constitutes a meager 5% of the modal share.
+Our report pinned the usage of share autos at 28%, whereas bus operation constitutes a meager 5% of the modal share.

-As Ranchi prepares for course correction, the ITDP India Programme has been providing its technical expertise to the city officials since 2013.
-Well-averse of sustainable mobility challenges and opportunities, the India Programme is evaluating the course taken upon by the Ranchi Municipal Corporation.
-In addition, the Ranchi Mobility Partnership was formed with multiple civil agencies, with the India Programme at the helm, to check the scope for sustainable transport intervention in the city.
+As Ranchi prepares for course correction, we have been providing its technical expertise to the city officials since 2013.
+Well-averse of sustainable mobility challenges and opportunities, we are evaluating the course taken upon by the Ranchi Municipal Corporation.
+In addition, the Ranchi Mobility Partnership was formed with multiple civil agencies, with us at the helm, to check the scope for sustainable transport intervention in the city.

 Buses: the Building Block for High-Capacity Urban Transit